KalitaKonrad/Job-board-app/README.md

 # Internship-for-you

-### Web application allowing you to land your dream internship offer!
+### Web application allowing you to land your dream internship job!

 ## Installation